 - For courses to be considered intermediate or advanced, the course content must clearly go beyond introductory or basic concepts.

-- Determining the relevance of previous studies for the M.Sc.
-Global Business programme will be based on the documents enclosed in the application (see: "Required application documents").
+- Determining the relevance of previous studies for the Master's degree programme in Business and Human Resource Education will be based on the documents enclosed in the application (see: "Required application documents").

 The selection process is a two-stage process.
 The initial selection round will evaluate candidates based on their written application.
 The second round will evaluate candidates based on personal interviews.
-Further information on the application process and eligibility requirements can be found in the admission regulations ("Ordnung über die Zugangsvoraussetzungen und über die Zulassung") for the Master’s degree in Global Business (see: "Admission regulations").
+Further information on the application process and eligibility requirements can be found in the admission regulations ("Ordnung über die Zugangsvoraussetzungen und über die Zulassung") for the Master’s degree in Business and Human Resource Education (see: "Admission regulations").